Greek landing at Smyrna: The Greek landing

 Violence and disorder followed the landing and Greek troops and Greek citizens of Smyrna participated in these actions.
 Some shops belonging to Jews were also plundered by Greek soldiers.
 For the days following the landing, Greek troops arbitrarily detained around 2,500 people.
 Looting of Turkish houses in the city and in the surrounding areas began on the night of May 15 and continued for many days after that.
 The Inter-Allied Commission of Inquiry reported that:

-On 15 and 16 May, countless acts of violence and looting targeted at the Turkish people and their homes took place in the town.
-Fezzes were stolen, which prevented the Turks from leaving their homes.
-Many women were raped.
-Some people were murdered.
-These acts of violence and looting were committed for the most part by a mob of Greeks from the town, although it has been proven that soldiers also joined in and that the military authorities took no effective measures to stop the acts of violence and looting until it was too late.

-Dead bodies of Turkish civilians being dragged in the wet street to the cart, while Greek & other civilians watch in front of the Hotel Great Britain.